diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 == Contributions

-This degree project provides three major contributions, each related to one of the research questions.
+This degree project provides three major contributions, each related to one of the previously stated research questions.

 Firstly, as part of @rq-causes-consequences[], a comprehensive list of dangerous constructs that can lead to class pollution